chamidudp/To-Do-List-Application/README.md

 Backend Development:

-Used Express to set up a Node.js backend.
+Created a Node.js backend using Express.
 RESTful APIs were put into place to manage CRUD tasks.

 a MySQL database was connected to the backend to hold task data.